Art Show Rules

 If you cannot attend, you may be represented by an agent at the convention.
 An agent is someone you authorize to act on your behalf in dealing with the Art Show at the convention.
 They will bring, hang and pick up your artwork, do your paperwork, etc.—i.e., perform the normal duties and accept the responsibilities you would if you were present.

-Typically, an agent is an artist’s friend or acquaintance who is attending the convention anyway.
+Typically, an agent is a trusted individual planning to attend the convention.
 One person can act as an agent for several artists.
 There is no set limit to the number of artists an agent can represent, but remember, it takes time to hang the art and do the paperwork: allow at least 30 minutes per panel or table.

 If you will be represented by an agent, you must provide your agent with a signed letter of authorization to present at the Art Show.
 Your agent must purchase a membership in order to be admitted to the convention, and must be prepared to show id at the Art Show.
-You may send this information later if you have not yet found an agent, but we must receive it by November 1, and your agent must have Furfest membership before November 1.
+You may send this information later if you have not yet found an agent, but we must receive it by November 24, 2025, and your agent must have FurFest membership before November 24, 2025.

 Mail-In Service

-To participate as a mail-in artist you will need to register as such and ship your art to an address to be provided prior to the convention.
-All art must be shipped via trackable means and the artist will provide a prepaid label to return any unsold art.
+To participate as a mail-in artist you will need to register as such, and ship your art to an address to be provided prior to the convention.
+All art must be shipped via trackable means, and include a prepaid label to return any unsold items.

-Mail-in artists will also need to provide a signed authorization form with the mailed-in art.
-Art received without this form will not be hung in the show and will not have any refunds.
+Mail-in artists must also provide a signed authorization form with the mailed-in art.
+Art received without this form will not be displayed in the show and Art Show fees will not be refunded.

 Preparation & Check-In

-• Every piece must be labeled with its title and the artist’s name.
+• Every piece must be labeled with its distinct and descriptive title, piece number and the artist’s name.

-• Each piece must be entered in the system, preferably ahead of arrival at the art show with the link provided in your space confirmation email.
+• Each piece must be entered in the art registration system, preferably·prior to the start of the convention.
+A link to the art registration system is provided with your space confirmation email.

 • All items for sale must have a minimum bid of at least $1, and all prices must be in whole-dollar amounts.
 This includes quick sale prices, which we recommend be higher than your minimum bid.

-• Any art that does not have its paperwork in order will not be accepted for entry.
+• Any art missing complete paperwork will not be accepted for entry.

-• You are allowed to decorate your space with display material (not for sale), e.g. an illustrated nameplate, examples of published works, etc.
+• You may decorate your space with display material (not for sale), e.g. an illustrated nameplate, examples of published works, etc.

-• All artwork must be able to withstand reasonable amounts of handling in hanging and moving to auction.
+• All artwork must be able to withstand reasonable amounts of handling, such as hanging and relocation for voice auction.
 Please do not bring or send items which are not adequately protected or which may break upon handling.

-• We do not accept any responsibility for your artwork until the Artist Check-in Forms have been checked and signed by a crew member.
-Please return to the artist check in desk when you have finished hanging your artwork so we may complete the process.
+• MFF does not accept any responsibility for your artwork until the Artist Check-in Forms have been checked and signed by a crew member.
+Please return to the artist check-in desk when you have finished hanging your artwork to complete the check-in process.

-• Once an item has been entered in the Art Show, it may not be withdrawn or the conditions of sale (e.g., minimum bid) changed without the consent of the Art Show Director.
+• Once an item has been entered in the Art Show, it may not be withdrawn, nor may the conditions of sale (i.e., minimum bid) be changed without the consent of the Art Show Director.

-• We do not provide insurance coverage for art entered in the show.
-While we take measures to protect your art, we recommend you verify that your insurance coverage extends to display in the show.
+• MFF does not provide insurance coverage for items entered in the show.
+While the Art Show takes measures to protect your art, we recommend you verify that your insurance coverage extends to display in the show.

 • To protect your rights, photography is not permitted in the Art Show, except by staff–escorted photojournalists who have received permission from the Art Show Director.
-Please indicate on your reservation form if you will allow your work to be photographed, and if you will allow your artwork to be displayed on panels visible from the entrance to the Art Show, where it may appear in images taken in the convention hall.
-While we take measures to keep high–quality cameras out, and keep watch for those who may attempt to use small cameras built into mobile phones or other devices, we cannot guarantee that no one will photograph the artwork.
+Please indicate on your reservation form if you will allow your work to be photographed by photojournalists, and/or if you will allow your artwork to be displayed on panels visible from the entrance to the Art Show, where it may appear in images taken in the convention hall.
+While the Art Show takes measures to prevent photography or videography, there is no guarantee your items will not be photographed.
 In addition, the Art Show reserves the right to take photographs of your panel or table setup for administrative purposes.

 Limitations on Artwork Accepted for Display and Sale

-Artwork for sale should depict your own original characters, unless:
+Artwork for sale should depict your own original characters, unless you have written permission from the character’s owner (copyright holder), or:

-• The work is obviously a parody: i.e., it must ridicule the original work; must not use more of the original work than is necessary to evoke thoughts of the original in the viewer’s mind; and must not directly affect the market value of the original work (no one should be willing to buy the parody as a substitute for the original).
+• The work is obviously a parody.
+Parodies must ridicule the original work, must not use more of the original work than is necessary to evoke thoughts of the original in the viewer’s mind; and must not directly affect the market value of the original work (no one should be willing to buy the parody as a substitute for the original).

-• Except for parodies, artwork depicting trademarked characters cannot be offered for sale because, as Furfest is the seller of record, we are not licensed to sell them.
-Works found to contain unauthorized depictions of others’ intellectual property may be removed from display or marked “Not For Sale” by the Art Show Director upon request from rights-holders or their representatives.
+• Except for parodies, artwork depicting trademarked characters may not be offered for sale.
+Works found to contain unauthorized depictions of others' intellectual property may be removed from display or marked "Not For Sale" by the Art Show director upon request from rights holders or their representative.

-• Any other articles that Midwest Furry Fandom deems to violate this policy in its sole discretion.
+• Any other articles that Midwest Furry Fandom deems in violation of these policies.

 Auctioning & Sales

-• Quick Sale - To prevent the effect certain online auction sites have on live auctions we will be doing a Quick Sale option as well.
-Any item with a Quick Sale price and no bids can be purchased for that price any time after 2pm on Saturday.
+• Quick Sale: Any item with a quick sale price and no bids may be purchased for the quick sale price any time after 2 PM on Saturday.

 Check-Out & Payment

-We reserve the right to remove artwork from its display space in order to expedite the tear-down process if you or your representative do not make a timely appearance.
-Furfest will not be held responsible for artwork lost, stolen or damaged in transit and will not be responsible for artwork not picked up by closing of the show.
-This does not include mail-in art, which will be returned according to the instructions given in the artist’s registration.
+The Art Show reserves the right to remove items from its display space in order to expedite the tear-down process if you or your representative do not make a timely appearance.
+Midwest FurFest will not be held responsible for artwork lost, stolen or damaged in transit; or non-mail-in items not picked up by the closing of the show.
+Mail-in items will be returned according to the instructions given in the artist’s registration.

-If you must leave the convention before artist checkout, please notify the Art Show Director as soon as you know your plans so we may make the proper arrangements.
+If you must leave the convention before artist checkout, please notify the Art Show Director as soon as you know your plans so we may make necessary arrangements.

 Fees & Commissions